geological-survey-of-queensland/geological-properties-database/README.md

 One of the primary purposes of the Geological Survey of Queensland (GSQ) is to improve understanding of Queensland's resource potential.

-GSQ creates, collects and provides geoscience data, information and advice on Queensland’s mineral resources, coal, coal seam gas, petroleum, including unconventional petroleum, oil shale and geothermal energy.
-GSQ creates this knowledge through a range of geoscience projects and initiatives including industry exploration grants.
+GSQ collects, interprets and provides geoscience data, information and advice on Queensland’s mineral resources, coal, coal seam gas, petroleum, including unconventional petroleum, oil shale and geothermal energy.
+GSQ creates this knowledge through a range of geoscience projects and initiatives, including industry exploration grants.

-In summary, GSQ seeks to understand the geological properties of the State of Queensland, both surface and sub-surface.
+The GSQ seeks to understand the geological properties of the State of Queensland, both surface and sub-surface.

+## Objectives of the Geological Properties Database
+The Geological Survey of Queensland is creating a new Geological Properties database as the single source of truth for historical and new data.
+The objectives are:
+* Replace the existing Surface Geology functionality in the MERLIN system.
+* Replace the Cores and Cuttings functionality in MERLIN.
+* Replace the Mineral Occurrences functionality in MERLIN.
+* Replace the Aerial Geophysics functionality in GEM.
+* Replace the Seismic Survey functionality in GEM.
+* Capture the primary Geochemical data recorded in the Explorer3 system.
+* Provide a repository for new data created by the department.
+* Provide a repository for new data submitted to the department.

 ## Geological properties data model
 <p align="center">